 As these files are necessary for finalizing your script, please upload all screen-captured video files to your project page as soon as possible: https://review.jove.com/account/file-uploader?src=20857168

 3. Filming location: Will the filming need to take place in multiple locations?
+Inside the same research institute, but in different rooms/laboratories

 If Yes, how far apart are the locations?
+One room apart

 To ensure that your script can be filmed in one day, the protocol sections are cumulatively restricted to 55 shots (shots are the 3-digit numbers like 2.1.1, 2.1.2…etc)